shift-left-test/hosta/README.md

 # - EXTRA_ARGS: Any extra arguments to pass on the command line to each test case
 # - PROPERTIES: Specifies additional properties to be set on all discovered tests
 ```

+This feature requires -d (dry-run) option provided by Unity fixture.
+Make sure that Unity fixture version supports this option before using the feature.
+You may refer to [this link](https://github.com/ThrowTheSwitch/Unity/tree/master/extras/fixture) for more information about the Unity fixture.

 ### Adding an Executable as Tests with CTest for Google Test Macros